ha-derksen/SymmetricFunctions/README.md

 ## Symmetric Functions

 Symmetric functions can be expressed as linear combinations in the power sum basis, or the Schur basis.
-The core of the module consists of fast algorithms that use the Murnaghan-Nakayama rule, recursion and possible multi-threading to go from the power sum basis to the Schur basis and back.
+The core of the module consists of fast algorithms that use the Murnaghan-Nakayama rule, recursion and (if there is more than one core) multi-threading to go from the power sum basis to the Schur basis and back.

+## Jupyter notebook

+Basic functions are explained on the `Jupyter` notebook `src/SFnotbook.`.